amikos-tech/chroma-cookbook/docs/core/clients.md

 ## HTTP Client

 Chroma also provides HTTP Client, suitable for use in a client-server mode.
 This client can be used to connect to a remote ChromaDB server.
-The HTTP client can operate in synchronous or asynchronous mode (see examples below)
+The HTTP client can operate in synchronous or asynchronous mode (see examples below).

+!!! tip "Authentication"

+    For authentication details see the [Chroma-native Authentication](../security/auth.md) section.

 === "Python Sync"